NAMES Project AIDS Memorial Quilt: Quilt construction and care

-Quilt maintenance and Gert McMullin

-The quilt is maintained, repaired, and managed by Hand Maidens of the Quilt.
-The most dedicated Hand Maiden is Gert McMullin.
-McMullin, chief quilt production coordinator for the NAMES Project Foundation, volunteered her anger-driven energy and sewing skills to Cleve Jones in the early days of the quilt in San Francisco.
-After witnessing and experiencing the deaths of so many friends from HIV, McMullin dedicated herself, working nights after her job at a Macy's cosmetic counter, to combat the invisibility her community felt.
-Materials and sewing machines were donated and McMullin and a group of volunteers worked in a storefront on Market Street.
-They created hundreds and later thousands of panels.

-McMullin's first two panels were for her friends, Roger Lyon and David Calgaro.
-Her panel for Lyon was eventually accessioned into the collection of the Smithsonian Institution National Museum of American History (accession number 1998.0254.01) and was featured in the book The Smithsonian's History of America in 101 Objects.

-When San Francisco became prohibitively expensive, the project, and McMullin, moved to Atlanta, Georgia.
-McMullin returned to San Francisco in 2020 as the Quilt returned to the city where it originated under the care and stewardship of the National Aids Memorial.
-Gert continues to care for each Quilt panel and works with a team of Quiltmakers and caretakers to maintain and preserve each panel and organize displays around the country.

-During the COVID-19 pandemic, Gert and her colleagues struck by the similarities of the COVID and AIDS pandemics, wanted to help those in need.
-They began making protective masks made from quilting fabric for first responders as a way to show their support and deal with their own grief and memories of loved ones being lost during the AIDS pandemic.
-They have made thousands of protective masks and delivered them to organizations throughout the San Francisco Bay Area.

 Examples of panels

 Those who submit panels do not have to know the person, but they do have to feel some sort of connection with the individual that they want people to recognize.
-For example, to memorialize Queen lead-singer Freddie Mercury, there were many panels made, two of which were a solid white background with a blue and black guitar, and "Freddy Mercury" written down the sides in black, with the AIDS ribbon above his name, and a purple silk with "Freddie Mercury", "Queen", and "1946–1991" in silver applique, along with two pictures of Mercury with Queen.
+For example, to memorialize Queen lead singer Freddie Mercury, there were many panels made, two of which were a solid white background with a blue-and-black guitar, and "Freddy Mercury" written down the sides in black, with the AIDS ribbon above his name, and a purple silk with "Freddie Mercury", "Queen", and "1946–1991" in silver applique, along with two pictures of Mercury with Queen.

 Many panels were also made for the actor Rock Hudson, one of which consisted of a navy blue background with silver "Rock Hudson" and stars, above a rainbow with the word "Hollywood".

 Other panels are made by loved ones and then attached to make one large block.
 Some are flamboyant and loud, whereas some are more muted and simple.

 Recognition and influence

+Panels have been accessioned into the collection of the Smithsonian Institution National Museum of American History (accession number 1998.0254.01) and featured in the book The Smithsonian's History of America in 101 Objects.